Laxus-Dreyarr/Laxus-Dreyarr/README.md

 <div align="center">

- 🔭 I’m currently working on **a project which is EnrollSys – Development of an Automated Enrollment and Student Profile Management System of Computer Studies Department**
+ 🔭 I’m currently working on **a project called EnrollSys, which is an Automated Enrollment and Student Profile Management System for the Computer Studies Department**

  🌱 Learning & Using **Supabase, PHP Laravel, JavaScript, MySQL** to build modern, efficient web applications.